-I came across Saucony have developed their shoes to be more durable than other sole material.
+Undoubtedly, you are going to need to replace this shoe before you see any major deterioration of the outer sole because, in the last couple of years, Saucony have developed their shoes to be more durable than other sole material.
 As such, if you see signs of deterioration, it means you have run way too much on that shoe.

-I think they could last around 600 km, but I would not be surprised if you wanted to dispose them before that mark.
+I think they could last around 600 km, but I would not be surprised if you wanted to dispose of them before that mark.

 What I like

 - Tricky to choose the right size